King of the Ring: History

 After a four-year hiatus, the tournament returned in 2006 and was held exclusively for wrestlers from the SmackDown! brand.
 Unlike the previous years, however, there was not an associated pay-per-view.
 Instead, tournament matches took place across episodes of SmackDown! with the finale being held at Judgment Day.
 While WWE continued to periodically hold the tournament across their other programs, the semifinals and final of the 2015 tournament aired exclusively as an event on WWE's online streaming service, the WWE Network, which launched in February 2014.
 This 2015 tournament also occurred when the brand extension was not in effect; the brand split was reinstated in 2016.

 In October 2022, Dave Meltzer of the Wrestling Observer Newsletter reported that WWE was planning to resurrect the King of the Ring event in 2023 to replace the Hell in a Cell event.
 This was officially confirmed by WWE on March 6, 2023, with the company announcing that the event would be rebranded as "King and Queen of the Ring" to incorporate the women's Queen's Crown tournament that was established in 2021.
 This would have seen the event's return to PPV, in addition to airing on WWE's livestreaming platforms.
 It was scheduled for May 27, 2023, and would have been the ninth event that WWE held in Saudi Arabia in support of Saudi Vision 2030.
 However, on April 13, it was revealed that WWE decided to scrap the revival and would instead hold Night of Champions, thus reviving the Night of Champions event.
 According to Mike Johnson of PWInsider, the decision to change the event to Night of Champions was a creative choice to revive and bring that event to an international market.
 Fightful later reported that WWE did not have plans to reschedule King and Queen of the Ring for later that year, but the event could possibly be used for a future Saudi show.
 In April 2024, WWE announced that they would hold the King and Queen of the Ring event in Saudi Arabia in May 2024, thus being the 11th event in the Saudi Arabian partnership.
 The women's tournament was also renamed as Queen of the Ring, with this also being the first dedicated event for the women's tournament.

-The event would be put on hiatus again as the 2025 tournaments were scheduled to culminate at the Night of Champions event.
+The event would be put on hiatus again as the 2025 tournaments were scheduled to culminate at the Night of Champions event, which was again the case for 2026.